Skip to main content

 Students will also enjoy one free day during their trip to enjoy the sites in their host city or in a city they travel through.
 This structure allows students to get to know a community and its residents on a deeper level to have a lasting impact!

 Participants learn lessons in compassion and service that cannot be taught in the classroom alone, as well as the value of serving individuals, families, and communities in need.
-Students will bond with other participants and form new relationships from the moment they attend Reveal to find out which trip they are on.

 Applications will be evaluated based on a rubric including attitude, teamwork, growth, and cultural competency.
 Please be thoughtful in your responses.